ameyark28/Image-superimposing-StyleGAN/README.md

 # Image-superimposing-StyleGAN
-Restyling pic1 with respect to pic2
+Styling pic1 with respect to pic2